pereirarodrigo/eportfolio/pages/subjects/research_methods_and_prof_practice.md

             <ul>
             <li>
                 <strong>Mandatory Impact Assessments:</strong> any organization developing or deploying generative AI should be required to conduct socio-technical impact assessments—similar to data protection impact assessments under GDPR.
-These should cover risks like output bias, explainability gaps, dual-use misuse, and labor disruption.<br>
+These should cover risks like output bias, explainability gaps, dual-use misuse, and labor disruption.<br><br>
             </li>
             <li>
                 <strong>AI ethics by design:</strong> development pipelines should embed ethics as a first-class component, not an afterthought.
-This includes incorporating fairness metrics, model interpretability tools, and human-in-the-loop feedback from the earliest stages of model training.<br>
+This includes incorporating fairness metrics, model interpretability tools, and human-in-the-loop feedback from the earliest stages of model training.<br><br>
             </li>
             <li>
                 <strong>International harmonisation with cultural sensitivity:</strong> while global AI principles should converge on shared values (e.g., dignity, fairness), implementation must allow for cultural adaptation.
 For example, autonomy may carry different weight in collectivist societies compared to individualistic ones.
-This calls for globally aligned yet locally adaptable ethical frameworks.<br>
+This calls for globally aligned yet locally adaptable ethical frameworks.<br><br>
             </li>
             <li>
-                <strong>Legal backstops for high-risk AI:</strong> in line with the EU AI Act, any generative AI system with potential for significant harm (e.g., autonomous weapons, deceptive media generation, biometric surveillance) should be tightly regulated, with legal liabilities attached to both developers and deployers.<br>
+                <strong>Legal backstops for high-risk AI:</strong> in line with the EU AI Act, any generative AI system with potential for significant harm (e.g., autonomous weapons, deceptive media generation, biometric surveillance) should be tightly regulated, with legal liabilities attached to both developers and deployers.<br><br>
             </li>
             <li>
                 <strong>Public AI literacy and feedback channels:</strong> ethical AI cannot succeed without public understanding and input.
 Educational programs and community feedback mechanisms should be institutionalized, especially in marginalized regions disproportionately affected by AI decisions.<br><br>